 Advanced Graduate Certificate in SLS-Spanish Applied Linguistics

-This track allows graduate students to specialize in Spanish applied linguistics.
+This AGC allows graduate students to specialize in Spanish applied linguistics.
 The program is flexibly tailored to the academic and professional goals of the individual student and includes courses in English and Spanish in several departments.
-Up to 9 credits that are counted toward the Advanced Graduate Certificate SLS-Spanish may be counted toward another degree.
+Up to 9 credits that are counted toward the Advanced Graduate Certificate SLS-Spanish Applied Linguistics may be counted toward another degree.
 For more information, see: sls/graduate/agc/agc-spanish-applied-linguistics/.

 The PhD program in second language studies at UH Manoa was established in 1988.
-The graduate faculty of the PhD program comprises all members of the SLS faculty, as well as faculty members of the Departments of Anthropology, East Asian Languages and Literatures, and Linguistics.
+The graduate faculty of the PhD program comprises all members of the SLS faculty, as well as faculty members of the Departments of East Asian Languages and Literatures, Languages and Literatures of Europe and the Americas, and Linguistics.

 - Second language analysis—Structural analysis of learners’ language development; comparison of native and nonnative languages; second language varieties; differences arising from social and geographical contexts; phonological, grammatical, and discoursal properties; typological factors; putative universals.

 - Second language learning—Studies of the biological, psychological, social, and cultural factors in the language learning process; the role of universals; interlanguage; processes of comprehension and production.